-The Master of Divinity degree is a three-year, 85 credit-hour program designed to form students for ministry vocations.
+The Master of Divinity degree is a three-year, 72 credithour program designed to form students for ministry vocations.
 It is the normative degree for ordination-track students.
 It also serves students who are preparing for lay pastoral and religious leadership responsibilities in congregations and other settings.
 For Episcopal students, Seminary of the Southwest collaborates with diocesan authorities and follows canonical requirements in the processes of discernment and formation for ordained ministry.
 These processes work best when there is good communication among applicants, their dioceses, and the seminary.
 Episcopal applicants for the Master of Divinity degree should therefore be familiar with the policies of their own diocese regarding seminary admission.
-Applicants who are not in a diocesan process leading toward ordination are urged to consider consultation with their parish or diocese.
-Similar advice is extended to applicants from other denominations.
-That said, postulancy-or for non-Episcopalians, the analogous formal ecclesiastical endorsement-is not a prerequisite for admission to the Master of Divinity program (for procedures regarding non-Postulants, see page four).
+Episcopal applicants who are not in a diocesan process leading toward ordination are urged to consider consultation with their parish or diocese.
+For non-Episcopal students, Seminary of the Southwest will collaborate with the relevant denominational leadership to prepare students for leadership positions in their context.
+Students do not have to be in an ordination process for admission to the Master of Divinity program.